leonlinsx/minimal-mistakes/_posts/2019-03-10-why-i-write.md

 **Cons:**
 1. Setting up whatever site I was using could be annoying and time consuming.
 Will elaborate on my difficulties faced below
 2. The permanence of public content would mean that I could be liable for a controversial opinion I post here
-3. Potential [doxxing](https://en.wikipedia.org/wiki/Doxing) of my private information and general harrassment.
+3. Potential [doxxing](https://en.wikipedia.org/wiki/Doxing "wiki") of my private information and general harrassment.
 I've been reluctant to post private details on my own social media, so creating a public site runs opposite to this behaviour
 4. Abandoning this blog after running out of the initial wave of motivation

-Some predictions:
+5. Running out of good material to write and then having to churn out bad material to hit my 1 year target

+Come to think of it, I should have used a [decision journal framework](https://fs.blog/2014/02/decision-journal/ "decision journal") to document this, but I guess that's a missed opportunity.
+However, the above pros/cons list was enough to convince me that I should at least attempt to start a site, and see how I liked the experience.
+This goes back to what I've discussed about liking the idea of something vs liking actually doing it.
+After thinking through the above, it was time for me to find out, and I started looking into how to get started.

+**Some predictions:**
 * 80% odds of this blog having minimal following (<100 readers) in 1 year
 * 20% odds of this blog reaching a sizeable following (>1000 readers) in 3 years
 * 5% odds of this blog having a post that's widely shared (>1000 readers) in 1 year